FHA Loan Requirement & Fundamentals

 Money Required to Close

 Gifts are one way we can help cut the amount of cash you will need for your FHA loan.
-Some lenders require the gift to be from a relative; however some are loosening up on this restriction.
-Therefore, most times the gifts can be from anyone.
+The gift must be from a relative or someone that we can show a close relationship to like a fiance.
 There are no limitations as to the amount of the gift, so the donor is allowed to pay for the entire down payment and all closing costs.
 The underwriter will require a verification from the giver’s bank to document the source of the funds as well as a gift letter.

 We will have to show the source and provide proof that the money has been there for at least 2 months, regardless of where the money comes from.
 The underwriter will check for any deposits that are not payroll related; so if you sell the car (or make other deposits other than your normal paycheck), make sure that before make the deposit, you thoroughly document the transaction.
-A good way to be sure you don’t miss anything is to keep a copy of every piece of paper.
+A good way to be sure you don’t miss anything is to keep a paper trail for any deposits that go into your account.
 So in the example of the car sale you would need a copy of the check from the buyer, a copy of the title, and the deposit slip.
 This documentation is required by federal law to cut down on mortgage fraud and money laundering.

 Seller concessions are when the seller pays some or all of your closing costs for you.
 FHA loans allow seller concessions up to six percent of the sales price of the home.
-In the case of bank owned or foreclosed properties, the selling bank may only willing to pay 3%.
-This is just the bank’s policy.
-However, FHA allows six percent if you are able to get it.
 It is pretty common to ask for closing costs from the seller, especially on an FHA loan in today’s market.
 So don’t feel like you are presenting a weaker offer if it includes closing costs from the seller.
 Since you are asking the seller to decrease the price you are offering by the amount of the closing costs, you may want to modify the offering price to be competitive particularly if there is more than one offer.
 Although you may have the cash to pay for closing costs yourself, it’s smarter to ask for the seller concession anyways because then you can keep some cash in your pocket after closing.

 Consult a Landmark Mortgage Planner to learn other ways that we can help reduce the amount of cash needed to close.